 One limitation of the present study is the lack of a control group that was treated with corticosteroids for comparison.
 The second one is the short-time period of study.
 Future studies with longer follow-up are suggested to evaluate long-term efficacy and potential compactions.
-We also propose researches use magnetic resonance imaging to assess and quantify cartilage regeneration, if costs and ethical issues allow.
+We also propose that future studies use magnetic resonance imaging to assess and quantify cartilage regeneration, if costs and ethical issues allow.

-In conclusion, the results of this study showed that PRP is a safe and efficient therapeutic option for treatment of early stages of knee osteoarthritis, reducing the symptoms and recovering articular function.
+In conclusion, the results of this study showed that PRP is a safe and efficient therapeutic option for treatment of early stages of knee osteoarthritis by reducing the symptoms and recovering articular function.
 PRP was indicated to be significantly better than hyaluronic acid.
 We also found that the efficacy of PRP increases after multiple injections.
 More studies with longer follow-up and a double-blind comparison of PRP with corticosteroids are suggested for the future.

 ARTICLE HIGHLIGHTS